 If you'd like to set a default exemption reason for tax exempt members, you can do so under the QuickBooks tab of your Association Settings.

-If the Billable Party is the Purchaser (i.e. person submitting the form), then the system will check that person's record for tax exemption status.
+If the Billable Party is the Purchaser (i.e. person submitting the form) on the transaction, then the system will check that Purchaser's record for a tax exemption status.

-If it is set to be billable to the parent member or another person in the same family, the system will check the related party's record to see if the purchase is taxable or exempt.
+If the Billable Party is set to be the parent member or another person in the same family tree, the system will check the related party's record since that is now the Billable Party to see if the purchase is taxable or exempt.

-If the billable party is changed while viewing the cart (before submitting), and this changes it from taxable to exempt (or vice versa), the Tax line will update accordingly (to charge tax or not).
+If the Billable Party is changed while viewing the cart (before submitting), this changes the item from taxable to exempt (or vice versa).
+The Tax line will update accordingly (to charge tax or not).

 >> Related QuickBooks Support Article: Understand and set up sales tax exemptions in QuickBooks Online

-Individual customers or members can be given custom terms on their member/customer records (such as Net 30 or Due on Receipt).
+Individual users or members can be given custom terms on their records (such as Net 30 or Due on Receipt).
 Except for dues invoices, these terms override all other settings within Novi.
-They also sync to/from the corresponding customer record in QuickBooks Online.
+These changes also sync to/from the corresponding record in QuickBooks Online.

-Admins can enter member-specific billing information in the Billing Notes field.
+Admins can enter user-specific billing information in the Billing Notes field.
 It is a plain text field with a 2,000 character limit and it syncs with the corresponding record in QuickBooks Online.